 The technical angle.
-Items 1 and 2 are established by relying on corresponding results of [9], while our contribution is in observing that the local conditions stated in [9] (in terms of subgraph freeness) coincide with local conditions that are invariant under graph isomorphisms.
-Actually, to rule out characterizations by other possible invariances (i.e., invariances other than graph isomorphism), we also use the canonization technique of [10, Thm.
+Items 1 and 2 are established by relying on corresponding results of [8], while our contribution is in observing that the local conditions stated in [8] (in terms of subgraph freeness) coincide with local conditions that are invariant under graph isomorphisms.
+Actually, to rule out characterizations by other possible invariances, we use the canonization technique of [9, Thm.
 2].
-In the two examples of Item 3a we rely on the fact that these properties were shown to have (proximity oblivious) testers in [12] and [3], respectively.
-Thus, in both these cases, our contribution is showing that these properties cannot be characterized by invariant local conditions.
-In Item 3b we rely on a lower bound established in [6] (regarding testing Eulerian orientations of cyclic grids), and our contribution is in observing that this property can be characterized by invariant local conditions.
+In the two examples of Item 3a we rely on the fact that these properties were shown to have (proximity oblivious) testers in [11] and [3], respectively.
+Thus, in both cases, our contribution is showing that these properties cannot be characterized by invariant local conditions.
+In Item 3b we rely on a lower bound established in [5] (regarding testing Eulerian orientations of cyclic grids), and our contribution is in observing that this property can be characterized by invariant local conditions.

-We mention that the property used towards establishing Item 3b is invariant under a 1-transitive permutation group.
+We mention that the property used towards establishing Item 3b is invariant under a 1-transitive3 permutation group.
 Thus, even such an invariance feature does not guarantee easy testability (i.e., a standard tester of query complexity that only depends on the proximity parameter).
-Furthermore, this holds even when all local conditions are generated by a single local condition (closed under the said invariance).